listlessbird/poland-ai-ts-workshop/exercises/11-subagent-systems-DONE/11.5-summarizing-our-system-output/problem/readme.md

 // TODO: Write the summary to the client, either by manually
 // writing the text parts or by using .toUIMessageStream()
 // and calling writer.merge() to merge the text parts.
-//
-// If you use .toUIMessageStream(), you'll need to pass
-// .toUIMessageStream({ sendStart: false }) to avoid
-// creating multiple messages.
 TODO;
 ```